jbro129/android-modding/README.md

 [PUBG-Mobile-ESP-External-Mod-Menu-3](https://github.com/LGLTeam/PUBG-Mobile-ESP-External-Mod-Menu-3) by LGLTeam : A PUBG external mod menu.

-[NewMod-Layout-Style-FreeFire-ESP-Aimbot](https://github.com/LGLTeam/NewMod-Layout-Style-FreeFire-ESP-Aimbot) by LGLTeam : A FreeFire mod menu wih ESP and aimbot.
+[NewMod-Layout-Style-FreeFire-ESP-Aimbot](https://github.com/LGLTeam/NewMod-Layout-Style-FreeFire-ESP-Aimbot) by LGLTeam : A FreeFire mod menu with ESP and aimbot.

 [FreeFire-Patching-Mod-Menu](https://github.com/LGLTeam/FreeFire-Patching-Mod-Menu) by LGLTeam : A FreeFire mod menu.

 [FreeFire-Antenna-Hack](https://github.com/LGLTeam/FreeFire-Antenna-Hack) by LGLTeam : A FreeFire antenna hack.

-[FreeFire-ESP-And-Aimbot-3](https://github.com/LGLTeam/FreeFire-ESP-And-Aimbot-3) by LGLTeam : A FreeFire mod menu wih ESP and aimbot.
+[FreeFire-ESP-And-Aimbot-3](https://github.com/LGLTeam/FreeFire-ESP-And-Aimbot-3) by LGLTeam : A FreeFire mod menu with ESP and aimbot.

-[FreeFire-ESP-And-Aimbot-2](https://github.com/LGLTeam/FreeFire-ESP-And-Aimbot-2) by LGLTeam : A FreeFire mod menu wih ESP and aimbot.
+[FreeFire-ESP-And-Aimbot-2](https://github.com/LGLTeam/FreeFire-ESP-And-Aimbot-2) by LGLTeam : A FreeFire mod menu with ESP and aimbot.

-[FreeFire-ESP-And-Aimbot](https://github.com/LGLTeam/FreeFire-ESP-And-Aimbot) by LGLTeam : A FreeFire mod menu wih ESP and aimbot.
+[FreeFire-ESP-And-Aimbot](https://github.com/LGLTeam/FreeFire-ESP-And-Aimbot) by LGLTeam : A FreeFire mod menu with ESP and aimbot.

 [Pubg-Mobile-Mod-Menu-v1.2.0-Source-Code](https://github.com/SamiGamingYt/Pubg-Mobile-Mod-Menu-v1.2.0-Source-Code) by SamiGamingYt : A PUBG mod menu source.